microsoft/vscode-docs/docs/sourcecontrol/overview.md

 >**Tip:** You should [set up a credential helper](https://docs.github.com/get-started/getting-started-with-git/caching-your-github-credentials-in-git) to avoid getting asked for credentials every time VS Code talks to your Git remotes.
 If you don't do this, you may want to consider disabling automatic fetching via the `git.autofetch` [setting](/docs/getstarted/settings.md) to reduce the number of prompts you get.

-## Incoming and outgoing changes
+## Source Control Graph

 When you have a remote repository configured, you can see how many commits you are ahead or behind the remote.
-The **Incoming/Outgoing** section of the Source Control view shows a graphical representation of the commits that are incoming and outgoing.
+The **Source Control Graph** section of the Source Control view shows a graphical representation of the commits that are incoming and outgoing.

 The graph contains the current branch, the current branch's upstream branch, and an optional base branch.
 The root of the graph is the common ancestor of these branches.